Glen Elbe Learning & Experience Centre

 In 2019, a remarkable woman named Jane Topping, passed away and generously donated her Glen Elbe farm property and home, to TIWLT.
 We are looking for volunteers to help with gardening, pruning, carpentry and trail maintenance – but we have four initiatives that need your financial support.

 For every $100 donated, a donor’s (or honouree’s) name will be added to the “4Ever Wall”.
 For $200, you can have two plaques.
 Consider this an opportunity to make a gift that will be displayed within the Glen Elbe restoration, literally forever!
 It makes a wonderful gift and remembrance and you get a full tax receipt.
 Some of the reasons people have chosen so far remembering are shown below.
 Weddings, birthdays, end-life, even a favourite 4-legged companion are all excellent reasons to support 4ever and help TIWLT.
-Every $100 you donate gets you a $100 CRA approved tax receipt as well as a 4”x12” 4ever tile displayed in the Veranda.
+Every $100 you donate gets you a $100 CRA approved tax receipt as well as a 4”x12” 4ever tile that will be displayed prominently on site.

 Select a Campaign to Support